On the Modelling of Impulse Control with Random Effects for Continuous Markov Processes: Model Fundamentals

-The way to view the uncertain impulses in the special case is that at a time when the decision maker intervenes, the process $X$ is at $y$ and the aim is to instantly move the process to $z$, the distribution of the actual position of $X$ following this intervention is given by $Q_{(y,z)}$.
-We refer to $z$ as the nominal impulse since this is the place to which $X$ aims to jump by this intervention.
-Motivated by the special case, we also use the moniker of ``nominal impulse'' to refer to the choice of impulse control $z \in {\cal Z}$ in general since it determines the distribution $Q_{(y,z)}$ of the new location of $X$ following the intervention.
+The way to view the random effect impulses in the special case is that at a time when the decision maker intervenes, the controlled process is at $y$ and the aim is to instantly move the process to $z$ while the distribution of the actual position of the process following this intervention is given by $Q_{(y,z)}$.
+We refer to $z$ as the nominal impulse since this is the place to which the process aims to jump by this intervention.
+Motivated by the special case, we also use the moniker of ``nominal impulse'' to refer to the choice of impulse control $z \in {\cal Z}$ in general since it determines the distribution $Q_{(y,z)}$ of the new location of the process following the intervention.